WoodWing/enterprise-integration-guide/web-services-guide/ent-and-web-services/client-applications.md

 response arrives, a registered callback function in JavaScript is triggered, which allows the client to continue its procedure.
 With all this in place, we speak of a JavaScript client application.

 All operations specified in any of the *Web Service Interfaces* can be used with JSON.
-But unlike SOAP and AMF, for JSON there are no request or data classes shipped.
+But unlike SOAP, for JSON there are no request or data classes shipped.
 This is with a reason: It would lead into downloading all class definitions from server to client before the client can start talking.
 This significant overhead is something to avoid for the sake of performance (and there is no technical need to have such classes in place).
-The communication using JSON is very lightweighted and data properties that are not known by client or server are simply not sent over HTTP.
+The communication using JSON is very light weighted and data properties that are not known by client or server are simply not sent over HTTP.
-Basically, everything that is defined as nil / nullable can be simply left out (unlike SOAP and AMF that have to specify the property being set to nil) which reduces communication traffic.
+Basically, everything that is defined as nil / nullable can be simply left out (unlike SOAP that has to specify the property being set to nil) which reduces communication traffic.

 For example, this is how a LogOn request looks like: